maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 ## **Algorithms and Techniques**

-> Algorithms and techniques used in the project are thoroughly discussed and properly justified based on the characteristics of the problem.

 Predicting `AdoptionSpeed` of a pet animal in the PetFinder's Animal Database is a supervised multi-class classification problem.
 To predict `AdoptionSpeed` based on the training features of a pet, I would like to experiment with classification algorithms like

 1. Classfication and Regression Trees (CART)